pierresh/multiple-emails.js/README.md

 Enter multiple emails in a single input field with jQuery.

-This is a frok from https://github.com/alplob/multiple-emails.js
+This is a fork from https://github.com/alplob/multiple-emails.js

 ## Recent features are: